seeebiii/projen-test/README.md

    - optional: explicitly add `docgen: true` so it automatically generates API documentation 🙌
    - optional: explicitly add `eslint: true` to make sure you use common coding standards
    - optional: add `dependabot: true` and `dependabotOptions: {...}` to enable [Dependabot](https://dependabot.com/) if you hate manually managing dependency updates
-   - optional: add `gitignore: ['.idea']` if you love using IntelliJ ♥️ but don't want to commit its settings
+   - optional: add `gitignore: ['.idea']` if you love using IntelliJ ♥️ but don't want to commit its settings - or if you want to ignore any other files :)
-   - optional: use `packageManager: NodePackageManager.NPM` if you want to use npm instead of Yarn - might be important in case you are migrating an existing CDK Construct to `projen`.
+   - optional: use `packageManager: NodePackageManager.NPM` if you want to use `npm` instead of `yarn` - might be important in case you are migrating an existing CDK Construct to `projen`.

    Don't forget to add necessary imports in the config file when applying the `projen` settings, e.g. for using `ProjectType` or `NodePackageManager`.